view from the inside of a glass igloo in finland looking at the northern lights

 Photo Credit: Northern Lights Village

 Another great Northern lights hotel option in Levi is Northern Lights Village.
-It even has its own reindeer paddock, where you can meet the local reindeer!
+It even has its own reindeer paddock, where you can meet the locals!

-The Aurora Cabin rooms are designed beautifully, with wood paneling on a large portion of the room, then opening up to several panels of glass.
+The Aurora Cabin rooms are designed beautifully, with wood paneling on a large portion of the room, which then open up to several panels of glass.
+Thoughtfully, the glass ceiling is heated — snow melts basically instantaneously, so you can always see above you.
+By day, enjoy the snowy forest views and by night, hopefully the aurora will make an appearance.

 The interior of a glass igloo in Levi.
 There is a double bed facing a panoramic glass window, as well as a seating area and two chairs at a small bar against the bed.
 The ceiling and walls are made of wood and glass and the design is simple.
 The glass windows show a winter landscape with snow during the daytime.